larryare/secure-traefik-config/readme.md

 ## Javascript doesn't work!!??

-Remove `ContentSecurityPolicy` line from [dynamic.yaml] and you're good to go!
+Remove `contentSecurityPolicy` line from [dynamic.yaml] and you're good to go!

 ## Why?